Toyota Shake-Up Brings Diversity To Automotive Giant

 Motorola Solutions Continues to Elevate STEM

-The ICDHR would like to thank Greg Brown (Chief Executive Officer, Motorola Solutions, Inc.) and Toni L. Carter (Human Resources Consultant, Talent and Culture COE, Motorola Solutions, Inc.) for their efforts in providing academic scholarships for students entering STEM studies (read more).
+The Illinois Commission on Diversity and Human Relations (ICDHR) would like to thank Greg Brown (Chief Executive Officer, Motorola Solutions, Inc.), Toni L. Carter (Human Resources Consultant, Talent and Culture COE, Motorola Solutions, Inc.) and the entire Motorola Solutions organization for their efforts in providing academic scholarships for students entering STEM studies (read more).

 ICDHR ORGANIZATIONAL HIGHLIGHTS